Donar (basketball): Bankruptcy and new legal structure (2023)

-Recent years (2023–present)
+Post bankruptcy (2023–2025)

 Donar began the 2023–24 season with coach Štimac and a reduced player budget, and was eliminated in the semifinals once again.

 In the following 2024–25 season, Donar had a 3–8 start in the league, and was in the 17th place in the BNXT League in mid-December.
 On December 3, 2024, the team fired coach Štimac and appointed club legend and assistant coach Jason Dourisseau as the interim head coach for the remainder of the season.
 Dourisseau led the team with a 10-15 record to a 14th spot in the BNXT and 4th spot in the National ranking.
 This earned them a spot in the play-offs, in which they won the quarterfinals from Den Helder Suns with 2-0 but were swept by Heroes Den Bosch 0-3 in the semifinals.
 In addition, Donar reached the finals of the national cup, which they lost.

 In the 2024-25 season Donar also participated for the first time in the European North Basketball League, a regional European competition.
 They achieved a 2-6 record, earning them a 7th spot in the group phase which wasn't enough to reach the play-offs.